 Structure_name(index).field_name = <field character vector or value>

-The field names are defined by the driver, and need to be entered with upper- and lowercase letters as defined.
+The driver defines the field names.
+Enter them with upper- and lowercase letters as defined.
 However, you can choose your own structure name and enter that name into the driver parameter dialog box.

-Creating a message structure — You could enter the message structure directly in the edit field of the driver parameter dialog box.
-But because the message structure is an array and very large, this becomes cumbersome very easily.
+You could enter the message structure directly in the edit field of the driver parameter dialog box.
+But because the message structure is a large array, direct entry becomes cumbersome easily.

 A better way is to define the message structure as a variable in the MATLAB workspace and pass the variable name to the driver.
 For example, to initialize an external A/D module and acquire a value during each sample interval, create a script file with the following statements: